Eileen Blair: Poetry

+During her school years, Blair produced poetry for the Chronicle, the Sunderland High School magazine.
+In 1922, she published Song, her first poem in the Chronicle.
+At the age of 17 she became the sub-editor of the magazine, a position she held until leaving school.
+In 1922, she published another poem titled Satis!.

 Blair wrote a poem titled "End of the Century, 1984" to mark her school's fiftieth anniversary, which was published in the Sunderland High School magazine in 1934.
 It expressed her concerns about the contemporary emphasis on science, technology and reason making the poetry and art of the past obsolete.
 The poem is optimistic, looking fifty years into the future to the year 1984 with the expectation of a revival.